magora-labs/mgl-validate/README.markdown

 ## Testimonials

-_I really like the notion of adding schema and referencing them in others - that's just super-cool_
+_I really like the notion of adding a schema and referencing it in others - that's just super-cool_

 ## Example